Jacquedelest/jacquedelest.github.io/index.md

 [![Open in Google Colab](https://img.shields.io/badge/GoogleColab-Open_in_GoogleColab-blue?logo=GoogleColab)](https://colab.research.google.com/drive/1fyjZEY_tN4MgpC-SOm5F1gEjSokHeB02#scrollTo=xR1ee1U7FV24)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/Jacquedelest/Latihan-dengan-Python/blob/main/Business_Decision_Research.ipynb)

-<div style="text-align: justify">DQLab Sport Center is a store that sells various sports needs such as jackets, clothes, bags, and shoes.
-The shop has been selling since 2013, so it has had regular customers for a long time, and is still trying to get new customers to this day.
-In early 2019, the store manager hired a junior Data Analyst to help solve the problem in his store, namely the decline in customers who buy back to his store.
-The Junior Data Analyst was also entrusted with processing the store's transaction data.
-The store manager defines that a customer is no longer called a customer (churn) when he has not transacted to his store again up to the last 6 months from the last available data update.</div>
+<div style="text-align: justify">The store manager and junior Data Analyst of DQLab Sport Center asked me to help out with their market research with the data and issues.
+While I was working, I created my work report step by step so that the data analysis process can be known to solve this case.</div>

-<div style="text-align: justify">So, the store manager and junior Data Analyst at one of the branches asked me to help out with their market research with the data and issues.
-It's good that while I'm working, I make my work report step by step so that the data analysis process can be known to solve this case.</div>
+<div style="text-align: justify">I wanted to have a churn analysis of products in one of the branches.
+My goal is to provide recommendations and strategies to reduce customer churn.</div>
 <br>
 <center><img src="images/BusinessDecisionResearch.png"/></center>
 <br>